 Images of Laos

-A escorted photography tour taking you from Laos's World Heritage Luang Prabang, over the mountains to the mysterious Plain of Jars and on to the modern capital of Vientiane
+A escorted photography tour taking you from Laos's World Heritage site of Luang Prabang, over the mountains to the mysterious Plain of Jars and on to the modern capital of Vientiane

 11 day Laos photography tour